 To minimize security issues associated with storing on-premises data, more dental practice are moving to cloud-based dental software as a solution to data security threats.

-Here’s why cloud-based dental practice management platforms offer better security and compliance:
+In addition, here’s why cloud-based dental practice management platforms offer enhanced security and compliance:

 - Reputable providers have teams of security experts dedicated to ensuring that the platform follows the latest security best practices and stays HIPAA compliant at all times.

 - Cloud providers are responsible for updating the software so you don’t have to worry about hackers exploiting vulnerabilities.